tillkrischer/dotfiles/README.md

 For zsh:

-install zsh, zsh-syntax-highlighting from package manager

-install oh-my-zsh from script
+install oh-my-zsh from script first